run-ai/docs/docs/admin/researcher-setup/email-messaging.md

 Note:

-You can change the service configuration values with the -f flag or edit them after installation.
+You can change the service configuration values after deployment.
+Edit the config map and then rerun the `helm install` command above with the -f flag.

 ## Configuration